JillianAubrey/exercise_app/README.md

 The app was built as a final project for the lighthouse Labs Web Development Diploma Program by Jill Aubrey, Michael Davis and Jeremy Buist (links below).
 The front-end of the app was built with React and almost entirely custom CSS, and the back-end was built with a ruby on rails API server, communicating with axios.
 The database uses SQLite.
 The rails database was seeded with a sample of exercises and gifs from the ExerciseDB REST API.

+A version of the app hosted on netlify can be found [here](https://titan-exercise.netlify.app/).

 !["workoutlist navigation"](./images/workoutlist.gif?raw=true "workoutlist navigation")

 ## Project Setup